Pyramid-Systems-Inc/Myriad-Mind/architecture/core-philosophy.md

 Rather than attempting to encode all knowledge and reasoning into a single massive model, the Myriad architecture distributes intelligence across a network of specialized agents, each representing a minimal unit of knowledge or function.
 Complex reasoning emerges from the orchestrated collaboration of these simple components.

+### Bridging Efficient Retrieval with Deep Reasoning

+A fundamental challenge in cognitive architecture is balancing efficiency with capability.
+The Myriad architecture addresses this through a dual-path processing model:

+**Fast Path**: Radical specialization enables near-instantaneous retrieval of known information with minimal computational cost.

+**Deep Reasoning Path**: For novel, complex queries requiring synthesis and reasoning, the architecture activates a Cognitive Workspace inspired by Global Workspace Theory (GWT) from cognitive science.
+This provides LLM-level reasoning capabilities while maintaining the core philosophy of emergent intelligence through agent collaboration.

+This dual approach ensures simple queries receive rapid responses while complex problems get the deep processing they require, optimizing resource allocation across the spectrum of cognitive tasks.

 ---

 ## Design Paradigm